DannyArends/CTLmapping/doc/joss/2016/paper.md

 The [CTLmapping repository](https://github.com/DannyArends/CTLmapping)
-contains an implementation of the Correlation Trait Loci (CTL) algorithm first presented [@Arends:thesis_chapter].
+contains an implementation of the Correlation Trait Loci (CTL) algorithm first presented in [@Arends:thesis_chapter].
 CTL mapping allows geneticists to pursue network inference by discovering genetic loci associated with correlation difference between phenotypes.

-CTL mapping is complementary to the proven quantitative trait locus (QTL) mapping method which maps/associates observed phenotype differences against genotype.
-CTL mapping associates correlation differences observed *between* phenotypes, subject to the genotype.
+CTL mapping is complementary to the proven quantitative trait locus (QTL) mapping method which maps/associates each separately observed phenotype against genotype.
+CTL mapping, in contrast, associates correlation differences observed *between* two phenotypes at a time, subject to the genotype.
 In other words, QTL mapping treats phenotypes independently while CTL mapping connects phenotypes.
-CTL generally show very similar profiles to QTL, but get interesting when they differ (see figure 1).
+CTL show very similar profiles to QTL, but get interesting when they differ (see figure 1).

 By comparing differences between QTL and CTL and by connecting phenotypes CTL mapping provides a mechanism for inference and